HenryMills/r1-connect-demo-phonegap/README.md

 		//...
     });

-#### Emitter EventsThe R1 Connect SDK will automatically capture some generic events, but in order to get the most meaningful data on how users interact with your app the SDK also offers pre-built user-defined events for popular user actions as well as the ability to create your own custom events.
+#### Emitter Events

 ##### State Events

-Some events are emitted automatically when the state of the application is changed by the OS and, therefore, they do not require any additional code to be written in the app in order to work out of the box:**Launch** - emitted when the app starts
-**First Launch** - emitted when the app starts for the first time**First Launch After Update** - emitted when the app starts for the first time after a version upgrade**Suspend** - emitted when the app is put into the background state**Resume** - emitted when the app returns from the background state

 ##### Pre-Defined Events

 Pre-Defined Events are also helpful in measuring certain metrics within the apps and do not require further developer input to function.
 These particular events below are used to help measure app open events and track Sessions.
 **Application Opened** - This event is very useful for push notifications and can measure when your app is opened after a message is sent.
 **Session Start** - As the name implies the Session Start event is used to start a new session.

 **Session End** - The Session End event is used to end a session and passes with it a Session Length attribute that calculates the session length in seconds.